Overcoming Shame: Letting God Heal You And Set You Free With His Love

 Levi had never told anyone that his uncle had sexually assaulted him when he was young.
 The memories could be triggered by something small like a familiar smell or a specific time of day.
 He hated feeling powerless and ashamed.
 So, he drank to numb the pain.
 Eventually, he reached the point where he depended on alcohol to make it through each day.

 A friend recognized Levi’s drinking habits had changed.
 He encouraged him to seek help from the local chapter of Alcoholics Anonymous.
 While Levi dealt with his drinking problem, he also found a Christian counselor who helped him heal from his past trauma.
+Overcoming shame wasn’t easy for Levi, but it was a journey that ultimately led him to healing.

 Unfortunately, Levi isn’t alone.
 Many men and women know the shame and pain of sexual abuse and assault.
 But God longs to heal your heart and restore your stolen innocence.